Explore Types of Antibodies in Blood, Their Structures & Functions

 Types of Antibodies in Blood

-There are five classes of antibodies or immunoglobulins categorized by differences in their constant region.
+Five antibody or immunoglobulins classes are categorized by their constant region differences.
 These are IgG, IgA, IgM, IgE, and IgD.
-They differ in prevalence, function and their constant regions.
+They differ in prevalence, function, and constant regions.

 IgG